LStein: A new approach to visualizing sparse 2.5-dimensional data: Traditional methods

 \subsection{Single-panel 2.5D visualization}

-To address the series-detachment problem of the multi-panel approach (\cref{sec-multipanel}), the single-panel visualisation displays all the information together.
+To address the series-detachment problem of the multi-panel approach (\cref{sec-multipanel}), the single-panel visualization displays all the information together.
 While this works well with few passbands, it becomes more challenging as the number of passbands increases.
 As can be observed in \cref{fig-onepanel}, even with only 6 passbands (as is the case for the \acrlong{rubin}) it is hard to disentangle the different data-series.
+Comparing \cref{fig-onepanel} to \cref{fig-lsteinexamples} one can see that the different passband measurements as well as perception of maximum brightness are easier to disentangle.
 The wavelength-dependence of the passbands is still not displayed, as the data points are just plotted on top of each other.